ronalde/han-rooster-naar-ics/README.md

 The timezone of the ICS file and the events within are currently fixed to CET/CEST with summer/winter time (daylight savings).

-**NOTE**: *Former HAN-student [Stephan Heijl](http://stephanheijl.com/) has done [something comparable in python](https://github.com/StephanHeijl/RoosterLoader) a few years back and even offers a live website for end users to select their group.*

 ## Usage scenario